tidepool/service_setup/README.md

     chmod +x docker_run

+## Environment Variables

+These need to be copied from the google drive share TidePool/Docker Setup to the following folder in your path: (create one if it does not exist)

+    ~/.tidepool_services

+There are 2 sets of environment variables:

+    game-service.env
+    user-service.env

 ## Installing Docker

 Use the below instructions to install Docker.
 (Homebrew install is the recommended one over installing manually.
 I.e unless you know what you are doing, use the Homebrew install.)